Jackojc/flukewm/README.md

 [![issues](https://img.shields.io/github/issues/Jackojc/flukewm.svg?style=flat)](https://github.com/Jackojc/flukewm/issues)
 [![discord](https://img.shields.io/discord/537732103765229590.svg?label=discord&style=flat)](https://discord.gg/RmgjcES)
 ### what is fluke?
-Fluke is a simple (but not extremely barebones) window manager for X which uses XCB for efficient asynchronous IO.
+Fluke is a simple (but with batteries included) window manager for X which uses XCB for efficient asynchronous IO.
 Fluke is designed to be configured through source (á la dwm).

-### rationale
+### why is fluke?
-I wanted a very minimal window manager that suited my workflow, had good hotplug multimonitor support and was written in something a little bit less cryptic than C. I never really found what I was looking for in other window managers and decided to give it a try myself.
+I wanted a window manager that was lightweight, hackable, well documented, included a decent amount of functionality out of the box (with sane defaults) and was written in a language I was comfortable with.

+I never quite found what I was looking for in other window managers with similar goals for a number of reasons:

+- lightweight usually implies C which is a little archaic for my liking, I wanted a more modern language to better express my ideas and which didn't comprimise on runtime performance.

+- most window managers are sorely lacking in well documented code which makes it hard to understand what is happening under the hood.
+I wanted to address this by being very liberal in my usage of comments and logging.

+- multi-head support in so-called "minimal" window managers is usually quite poor or non-existant.
+I use a laptop + dock setup which means I frequently hotplug monitors.

+- the majority of minimal window managers are automatic tiling which I'm not the biggest fan of, with fluke I hope to solve this by making all window positioning algorithms on-demand(in response to a keybinding) so that my layout is not disturbed on opening/closing of windows.

+- I wanted to make best possible use of the asynchronous capabilities of XCB by properly queing requests and fetching replies.
+So in essence, blocking for replies is done only when necessary and in batches.

 ### features
-> The planned features list is by no means exhaustive, it's just what I have managed to think of right now (open to suggestions).

-#### current
+> These features constitute what I consider to be a usable base but I am open to [suggestions](https://github.com/Jackojc/flukewm/issues/new?assignees=Jackojc&labels=enhancement&template=feature_request.md&title=%5Bfeature%5D).

-- keybindings
+* [x] keybindings
-- window centering
+* [x] window centering
-- window resizing & moving
+* [x] window resizing & moving
-- tiling (on-demand with keybinding)
+* [x] tiling (on-demand with keybinding)
-- directional focusing, next/prev focusing, mouse focusing
+* [x] directional focusing, next/prev focusing, mouse focusing
-- adopt orphaned windows (allows you to restart flukewm in place)
+* [x] adopt orphaned windows (allows you to restart flukewm in place)
-- configurable gutters to reserve space for status bars
+* [x] configurable gutters to reserve space for status bars
-- configurable window gaps & borders
+* [x] configurable window gaps & borders

-#### planned/ideas
-- fullscreen windows
+* [ ] fullscreen windows
-- window snapping
+* [ ] window snapping
-- workspaces & scratchpads
+* [ ] workspaces & scratchpads
-- _basic_ EWMH support for docks, notifications, respectful closing of windows etc.
+* [ ] _basic_ EWMH support for docks, notifications, respectful closing of windows etc.
-- monitor hotplug support
+* [ ] monitor hotplug support

 ### prerequisites
 - any c++17 compliant compiler should work (tested with clang-9)